Promoting Annandale on the Internet since 1998

 The Primitive Methodist Church building, at the rear, fronts Johnston Lane.

-A petition from at least two thirds of the electors of the East Ward of the Municipality of Leichhardt proposing that a separate Borough of Annandale be established was published in the NSW Government Gazette of 17 June, 1893 (2) The signatories argued that the ward received too little benefit from their rates and were assigned too great a share of the liabilities, that the population of approximately 5,000 people and the area of 320 acres, the value of the property (£44,000) and the potential rateable value of £2,200 p.a. were sufficient to support a separate borough.
+A petition from 2/3 of the electors was gazetted (1892 'DIVISION OF THE MUNICIPAL DISTRICT OF LEICHHARDT—PETITION FOR.', New South Wales Government Gazette (Sydney, NSW : 1832 - 1900), 12 December, p.
+9747. , viewed 28 Feb 2017, http://nla.gov.au/nla.news-article222180905).
+It was proposed that the East Ward of the Municipality of Leichhardt become the separate Borough of Annandale.
+The new borough was Gazetted on 17 June, 1893 (2) The signatories argued that the ward received too little benefit from their rates and were assigned too great a share of the liabilities, that the population of approximately 5,000 people and the area of 320 acres, the value of the property (£44,000) and the potential rateable value of £2,200 p.a. were sufficient to support a separate borough.
 (3) - State Records Archives

 Source: Minute Books [Municipality of Annandale 14 Feb 1894 - 23 Dec 1948 (State Records NSW)